AzevedoMauricio/ebettha/README.md

 - <a href="https://www.linkedin.com/in/cristiano-benites-687647a8/">👨‍💻 Cristiano Benites - Professor de Programação</a>
 - <a href="https://www.linkedin.com/in/francisco-escobar/">🎨 Francisco Escobar - Professor de Design UX/UI </a>
 - <a href="https://www.linkedin.com/in/geraldo-magela-severino-vasconcelos-22b1b220/">🧮 Geraldo Magela - Professor de Matemática</a>
+- <a href="https://www.linkedin.com/in/marcelo-gon%C3%A7alves-phd-a550652/">👑 Marcelo Gonçalves - Professor de Liderança </a>

+### Coach de carreira
+- <a href="https://www.linkedin.com/in/thais-bassani/">💪 Thaís Bassani</a>

 ## 📝 Descrição